Project Portfolio Management: Its Features and Business Advantages

 Aligning Process Group of project portfolio management implies the following steps (or stages):

 - Project evaluation.
-This is one of the key activities in project portfolio creation: there specialists analyze projects in term of their financial, technical, risk weighting, human resources other important criteria.
+This is one of the key activities in project portfolio creation: their specialists analyze projects in terms of their financial, technical, risk weighting, human resources other important criteria.
 Evaluation, being a rather complex work, is made by means of a strategic plan and a list of the most significant components for a particular portfolio.

 Now we would like to learn what Monitoring Process Group has in its regular work: